adnguyen/Circadian_rhythm_runs_seasonal_timing/Research_Plan.md

 ### Objectives

 * Characterize the functional diversity in seasonal timing patterns that lead to incipient speciation.
+Kylie was here!!!

 ### Questions:

 * How do different races of Rhagoletis shift their seasonal timing?
 * How do parasitoids match their phenological strategies with rhagoletis?

 ### Hypotheses and Predictions:

 1. Different races of Rhagoletis modulate their intrinsic activity patterns to match seasonal ones.
   * Circadian rhythms should postively match the ability to exit diapause and diapause depth.
     * Amplitude or Tau  to rep circ rhythm, but data could be messy, consider area under curve?
-	*
+  * ​
 2. Parasitoids shift their activity patterns alongside their host Rhagoletis race.
   * positive relationship in Tau, or amplitude

 ### Experimental approach :